jupyter/docker-stacks/examples/source-to-image/README.md

         http://localhost:8888/?token=04646d5c5e928da75842cd318d4a3c5aa1f942fc5964323a
 ```

-Open your browser on the URL displayed, browse to the ``work`` folder through the Jupyter Notebook web interface and you will find the notebooks from the Git repository and can work with them.
+Open your browser on the URL displayed, and you will find the notebooks from the Git repository and can work with them.

 The S2I Builder Scripts
 -----------------------